SP-Packages/copyrc/README.md

 copyrc
 ```

-This will use `.copyrc.json` from the project root.
+This will use `copyrc.json` or `.copyrc.json` from the project root.

 ### **Custom Config File Path**